Morgan Creek Park

 Camping is a popular outdoor recreation activity at Morgan Creek Park.

 Campgrounds are open from April 15-October 15, ground conditions

 permitting.
-Morgan Creek Family Campground
+Morgan Creek Family Campground has modern

 sites with electricity and water.
 Campsites are equipped with a firepad

 and and picnic table with showers and restrooms nearby.
 Sites are available on a first-come, first-serve basis.All campers must